Sparr0w0/MicroTouchMac-Backup/README.md

-# A backup of nickpunt/MicroTouchMac with a few things I think might be interesting.
+# A backup of nickpunt/MicroTouchMac with a few things added (in Sparrow Additions/) that I think might be interesting.

 # SOMEONE PLEASE DUMP THE ROMS I'M TALKING ABOUT YOU NICKPUNT
 Come on man :(